simolus3/drift/docs/pages/docs/Dart API/schema_inspection.md

 {% include "blocks/snippet" snippets = snippets name = 'updateTitle' %}

-This method can then be called like this:
+In a database or database accessor class, the method can then be called like this:

 {% include "blocks/snippet" snippets = snippets name = 'updateTodo' %}